rpellerin/rpellerin.github.io/content/disabling-voice-voicemail.md

 - Reestablish: &ast;002#
 - Check status: &ast;#002#

-# 7. Call waiting: make your phone for new incoming phones even if you are alreay on the phone
+# 7. Call waiting: make your phone ring for new incoming phones even if you are alreay on the phone

 - Enable call waiting: call &ast;43#
 - Disable it: call #43#